moveit/moveit.ros.org/documentation/related_projects/index.markdown

 Geometric grasping generator library for cuboids.
 A basic grasp generator for objects such as blocks or cylinders for use with the MoveIt pick and place pipeline.
 Does not consider friction cones or other dynamics.

-Its current implementation takes as input a pose vector (postition and orientation) and generates a large number of potential grasp approaches and directions.
+Its current implementation takes as input a pose vector (position and orientation) and generates a large number of potential grasp approaches and directions.
 Also includes a grasp filter for removing kinematically infeasible grasps via threaded IK solvers.
 [More Info](https://github.com/PickNikRobotics/moveit_grasps)

 <img src="/assets/images/related_projects/moveit_grasps.png" height="500"/>